freebsd/freebsd-quarterly/2020q3/cheribsd.md

 completed port of bhyve to AAarch64, various bug fixes and tweaks for PCIe support, and support for the System MMU (SMMU) that will be present on the N1SDP and Morello SoCs.
-We are also upstreaming support for cross-building FreeBSD from Mac OS X and Linux (with some limitations; see separate report on cheribuild).
+We are also upstreaming support for cross-building FreeBSD from macOS and Linux (with some limitations; see separate report on cheribuild).